Skip to Main Site Navigation Skip to Top Navigation Skip to Search Skip to Quick Links Skip to Content Skip to Footer Skip To Left Navigation

 • Constitutions on Campus

-• National Constitution Center’s “State of the Union: Civics” Webinar
+• Livestream of National Constitution Center's Launch of the Constitution 101 Student Course

 Message from CSI President Dean Fisher

-In 2004, the U.S. Congress established each September 17 as Constitution Day.
-Among other things, it provides colleges with an opportunity to schedule events and activities that enhance learning about the unique durability of the American Constitution.
-We are improved as a society when each of us engages in civic awareness.
-Learning about our government and being active participants in our systems is the essence of a government of, by, and for the people.
-This year, I invite you to review the activities planned by CSI in recognition of Constitution Day and the American Constitution and I hope that you will take an active part in them.
+In 2004, the United States Congress established September 17 of each year as Constitution Day.
+Among other directives, it provides colleges with the opportunity to schedule events and activities that enhance learning about the unique qualities and durability of the American Constitution.
+This education is critical, as we are improved as a society when each of us engages in civic awareness.
+Learning about our government and being active participants in our political systems is the essence of a government of, by, and for the people.
+I encourage each of you to take some time to explore the Constitution for yourself.
+Additionally, I invite you to review and participate in the activities planned by the College of Southern Idaho this September in recognition of Constitution Day and the American Constitution.

-My thanks go out to Associate Professor of Political Science Perri Gardner for her work in leading the College’s efforts.
-Each of you are valued members of the College community, and I hope you’ll find the time to participate.
-Additionally, I would encourage each of you to explore the Constitution for yourself:
+My thanks go out to Professor of Political Science Perri Gardner for her work in leading the College’s efforts.
+Each of you are valued members of the College community, and of our democracy, and I hope you’ll find the time to participate.

 Best,